Guide to Treating and Preventing Koi Flukes 2022 (Best Fluke Treatments)

 Aqua Meds Aqua Prazi is one of the best fluke treatments available, and will quickly work to destroy both gill flukes and skin flukes in fish.
 It is safe for koi, goldfish, and biological filter media, and should have minimal negative effects on the eco-system when dosed properly.
-The medicine contains praziquantel and is primarily designed to kill flukes, but will also work on tapeworms and anchor-worms.
+The medicine contains praziquantel and is primarily designed to kill flukes, but will also work on tapeworms and anchor worms.
 In terms of dosage, a single dose (10g per 100 gallons) added to the pond will kill all adult flukes within 24 hours of treatment.
-Afterwards, a second follow-up dose is required 3-7 days later to kill any hatching larvae.
+Afterward, a second follow-up dose is required 3-7 days later to kill any hatching larvae.
 The full treatment cycle will therefore be 1-2 weeks for total parasite removal.
 A 25% water change before each dose is recommended for maximum results.

 Option 2: EcoLab Disease Treatment (Alternative)

 An alternative is Eco Labs Broad Spectrum Disease Treatment, which contains both malachite green and formalin.
 Even though this medicine is not directed at flukes in particular, we know from experience it can still be very effective.
 It will be able to kill a wide range of parasites, including flukes, and also treats a range of diseases, such as costia and fungal infections.
-The treatment is added to the water the same as Aqua Pazi, and can be repeated if necessary.
+The treatment is added to the water the same as Aqua Prazi, and can be repeated if necessary.

-If your fish is showing signs of injury or has open wounds due to parasites, treatment with a wide-range antibacterial is also recommended to reduce risk of infection and to allow better healing.
+If your fish is showing signs of injury or has open wounds due to parasites, treatment with a wide-range antibacterial is also recommended to reduce the risk of infection and to allow better healing.
 We recommend API Pond MelaFix which is great for bacterial infections, damaged gills, ulcers, and open wounds in koi.